KeithTheDev/xrpl-simple-copy-trader/README.md

    }
    ```

-Add this to your .env file:
-FOLLOWER_SEED=sExampleSeed123...
-Your public address is: rExampleAddress123...

-Copy the FOLLOWER_SEED into your .env file and fund the newly created address with testnet XRP from the XRP Testnet Faucet.
+Copy these values into your `config.local.yaml` file and fund the newly created address with testnet XRP from the XRP Testnet Faucet.

 ## Installation